-Facility Description The Montrose Generating Station has two coal-fired units that produce fly ash and bottom ash.
+Facility Description The Montrose Generating Station ceased operations near the end of 2018.
+The plant had two coal-fired units that produced fly ash and bottom ash.
 CCRs are managed in three CCR units, including the North Ash Impoundment, the South Ash Impoundment, and one CCR Landfill.
-Fly ash is collected and pneumatically conveyed to silos where it is off-loaded for beneficial use or transported via tanker truck to the landfill.
-Bottom ash is sluiced to dewatering bins where it is loaded into trucks for beneficial use or transported to the landfill for storage or disposal.
+Fly ash was collected and pneumatically conveyed to silos where it was off-loaded for beneficial use or transported via tanker truck to the landfill.
+Bottom ash was sluiced to dewatering bins where it was loaded into trucks for beneficial use or transported to the landfill for storage or disposal.
+The landfill is currently being used to dispose of coal remnants and de minimis quantities of CCR from the plant closure, and may be used to dispose CCR from other Evergy facilities in Missouri.